paperfiddle/WordPress-My-Plugin-Boilerplate/README.md

 # WordPress My Plugin Boilerplate

-A variation of the origianl & awesome [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) that makes it easier to find-replace instances of your plugin's name.
+A variation of the original & awesome [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) that makes it easier to find-replace instances of your plugin's name.

 ## The Original